akshargupta/design-course-repo/course-overview.md

 # Course Overview - Foundations of Attention

 Foundations of Attention is a 4 week long, self-paced individual or mentor-led course, where you will learn about the mathematics that underpins the recent advances in generative AI.
-In the final project, you will implement the attention mechanism, that powers recent advancements in transformer-based large language models, from scratch using only low-level libraries for numerical manipulation like NumPy and Pandas.
+In the final project, you will implement the attention mechanism from scratch using only low-level libraries like NumPy and Pandas.
 This portfolio-ready project will be preceded by a series of learning modules where you will learn about the different components and the mathematical techniques behind them that work together as a whole to power the attention mechanism.

 ## Time Commitment